Samsung/Tizen.NET/_posts/2019-01-04-How-to-package-UI-and-service-apps.md

 After modification, navigate to `Build` -> `Rebuild Solution`.

 ## Launch the applications
-The UI (that is, Xamarin.Forms) application explicitly invokes your Service application, because it does not launch automatically.
+The UI (that is, Xamarin.Forms) application explicitly invokes your service application, because it does not launch automatically.

 Define the mandatory privilege for application launch in the `tizen-manifest.xml` file as follows: